syncfusion-content/winui-docs/winui/Date-Picker/Getting-Started.md

 ## Select date interactively

-You can change the selected date interactively by enter the date value using keyboard or select from drop down date spinner.
+You can change the selected date interactively by enter the date value using keyboard or select from dropdown date spinner.
 You can get the selected date from the `SelectedDate` property.

 {% tabs %}
 {% highlight xaml %}